AdamKoziorz/adamkoziorz.github.io/src/content/blog/post2.md

 ---
 title: "Areas of Focus"
-description: "Learn more about what interests me the most about Computer Science"
+description: "Learn more about what interests me the most about software development!"
 pubDate: "May 1 2026"
 ---